World Geography / Climatology

 well defined direction (from West to East).

-These two types of cyclones are occurring in lower Troposphere
+These two types of cyclones occur in the lower Troposphere

 i.e. up to 5-7km.
 In upper layer of the Troposphere and in the Stratosphere, the weather is stable, calm and quiet.
 There are slow and shifting winds here.